BitsJayMehta173/Facial-Emotion-Detector/README.md

 Install if not installed
 Then Wait for all the cells to Complete Running

-## Running the Facial Emotion Detection App
+## Inference of the Facial Emotion Detection App
 To launch application:
 ```bash
 python emotion_detection_app.py
 ```

-## Future Improvements
-- Experiment with different CNN architectures.
-- Fine-tune hyperparameters for better accuracy.
-- Integrate more datasets for improved generalization.

 ## Contributors
 - Jay Mehta (M25CSE034)